Pen-y-Fan/supermarket-receipt-refactoring-kata-php/php/README.md

-# Theatrical Players Refactoring Kata - PHP version
+# The Supermarket Receipt Refactoring Kata - PHP version

-See the [top level readme](../../Theatrical-Players-Refactoring-Kata/README.md) for general information about this exercise.
-Download the PDF of the first chapter of ['Refactoring' by Martin Fowler, 2nd Edition](https://www.thoughtworks.com/books/refactoring2) which contains a worked example of this exercise, in javascript.
+See the [top level readme](../README.md) for general information about this exercise.

 ## Installation